 - Galveston photos on Pinterest

-As is common in the travel industry, the Guest Author was provided with complimentary accommodations and meals for the purpose of describing those services.
-While this arrangement has not influenced the article you just read, About.com believes in full disclosure of all potential conflicts of interest.
-For more information, see our Ethics Policy.
+As is common in the travel industry, the Guest Author was provided with a complimentary visit for the purpose of describing Galveston.
+While this arrangement has not influenced her article, About.com believes in full editorial transparency.
+For more info, see our Ethics Policy.